 In today’s uncertain job market, where layoffs and hiring freezes have become more frequent across various industries, it’s essential to resist the temptation to accept the first job offer that comes your way.
 As a candidate, you are evaluating a company just as they are evaluating you.

-Understanding and assessing a company’s culture is crucial to ensuring long-term success and job satisfaction.
+Understanding and assessing a company’s culture and approach to employee appreciation is crucial to ensuring long-term success and job satisfaction.
 While asking about the company’s culture is a good start, consider additional ways to evaluate whether your working style and other preferences align with the company’s culture.

 Here are three key factors to consider when evaluating a company’s culture during your job search.